mathjiajia/config.nvim/README.md

 - `init.lua` -- entrance of the configuration
 - `lua/config` -- configuration files
 - `lua/plugins` -- submodules for different plugins
-- `lua/snips` -- a folder of utility functions for snippets
 - `after/ftplugin` -- individual file type settings
 - `after/plugin` -- some plugins no need to load early